-'Blind Date' Introduces Bisexual Daters For The First Time & Here's Why That's So Important
+'Blind Date' Just Introduced Bisexual Daters & Here's Why That's So Important

 Back in Cilla Black's day, things really were more black and white by nature as well as name.
 The iconic dating show Blind Date — which was relatively recently rebooted — helped a lot of straight people get together (or argue, more likely), but everyone else was cast aside.
 That's why it feels like a bit of a moment now that Blind Date will introduce bisexual daters for the first time.
 The move follows a string of dating shows welcoming in contestants of differing sexual orientations — some are dubbing it 20BiTeen — and long may it continue, if you ask me.

 As Digital Spy reported on Thursday, April 18, the new series of Blind Date will feature three bisexual contestants, and it'll go down in history as the first time the OG dating show has allowed its daters to pick men or women.
 The episode is reportedly set to air sometime in May, and it'll see beauty consultant Jordan getting to take his pick between support worker Lily, model Jesse, and French master's student Zoe.

 Since the show's revival on Channel 5 in 2017, Paul O'Grady has been helping its blind daters look for love, as well as expanding the show beyond its typical heterosexual horizons.